Medicare Annual Wellness Visit

 • Measure your height, weight and blood pressure

-Your provider might refer you for screenings or services after the appointment.
+Your provider may refer you for additional health screenings or services after the appointment.

 How is the annual wellness visit different from other visits?